AllenNeuralDynamics/aind-software-docs/docs/source/writing_metadata.md

 The `processing.json` file keeps a record of the data processing and analysis steps applied to the original data asset.

 ### Quality Control

-Generating the `quality_control.json` file allows you to take advantage of the QC Portal, a SCICOMP maintained tool for querying and annotating data quality during processing and analysis.
+Generating the `quality_control.json` file allows you to take advantage of the [QC Portal](https://qc.allenneuraldynamics.org/qc_portal_app), a SCICOMP maintained tool for querying and annotating data quality during processing and analysis.

 The `quality_control.json` file should be generated or appended to at three times in a data asset's life: (1: Raw) immediately after data acquisition, (2: Processing) during processing when quality control metrics are computed, and (3: Analysis) during data analysis if further quality control is needed, for example for multi-asset quality metrics.

 Detailed documentation for the QC metadata is found in the [aind-data-schema QC docs](https://aind-data-schema.readthedocs.io/en/latest/quality_control.html), while a walkthrough for AIND users can be found in the [QC portal docs](https://github.com/AllenNeuralDynamics/aind-qc-portal?tab=readme-ov-file#qc-portal)

+## Valid vs Invalid Metadata

+The metadata _schema_ defines the fields and types of data in each field that are expected for the different metadata files.
+We currently allow users to upload _invalid_ metadata because we are prioritizing data collection over perfect metadata, for now.
+In the future, the value of data is going to be measured not just by its quality but by its usefulness--and metadata is what makes your data re-usable.

+You can check whether the metadata for an existing data asset is _valid_ using the [Metadata Portal](https://metadata-portal.allenneuraldynamics.org/).
+Each error thrown by the validator represents one field in your metadata that is either missing, has the wrong type of data, or is corrupt in some way.
+We are invested in complete and valid metadata -- reach out to scientific computing for help improving your metadata collection and back-filling metadata that is missing!